jannis-baratheon/readmorize/README.md

 # Readmorize

-A JQuery plugin based on [an article on CSS Tricks](https://css-tricks.com/text-fade-read-more/).
-[Click here](https://jannis-baratheon.github.io/readmorize/example/) for the live demo.
+A JQuery plugin inspired by [an article on CSS Tricks](https://css-tricks.com/text-fade-read-more/).
+For the live demo [click here](https://jannis-baratheon.github.io/readmorize/example/).

 # Usage